 The coastal defences at Marske are protected by a wide beach and so only exposed to marine action during storm events.
-The low masonry wall and revetment around the headland to the north west of the beach access at Marske was largely covered by beach levels despite being lower than in 2016 where exposed the wall and revetment remained in fair condition.
+The low masonry wall and revetment around the headland to the north west of the beach access at Marske was largely covered by beach levels.
+Where exposed, the wall and revetment remained in fair condition.
 As identified in previous inspections there were some missing coping blocks and there was evidence of lateral movement / settlement of the wall which remained stable.

 The concrete wall at the toe of the vegetated slope was reported as cracked through its full height in all inspections from 2008 onwards, however the defect appeared to be of the same width and extent in the present inspections.
 The slope above showed no evidence of recent movement or any placement of excessive loading on the structure.
 An area of potential concern was the lower section of masonry wall towards the west of the asset, where there appears to have been some lateral movement.
+This was noted in the 2018 inspection report however there does not appear to have been any further movement in this location.
 It is recommended that this is monitored as failure of the wall would have a significant impact on the slope to its rear.